 The recent tightening of legislation (such as GDPR and MiFID II) and forthcoming EU ePrivacy regulation (for example) are making it more important than ever that financial firms control,

 record and fully understand their data, obligations, and needs.
-However, traditional manual driven risk and compliance management is expensive and highly inefficient.
-Currently 20% of operational costs (along with10-15% of employees) in the financial services industry are attributed to risk and compliance management yet fines and reputational risks are still on the rise – with these costs expected to double by next year.
-Clearly this is unsustainable.
+However, traditional manual-driven risk and compliance management is expensive and highly inefficient.
+Currently, 20% of operational costs (along with10-15% of employees) in the financial services industry are attributed to risk and compliance management yet fines and reputational risks are still on the rise – with these costs expected to double by next year.
+Clearly, this is unsustainable.
 Firms must reduce these costs by employing the right solutions, breaking down silos and ensuring the process is viewed as a benefit rather than a grudge cost.
 Realistically, financial firms need a holistic approach to risk and compliance management that encompasses both compliance and business intelligence and

 includes the whole organization.
 Data must be captured once for all requirements, reducing costs and customer frustration – so intelligent automation is the only viable approach.
-The other ‘elephant in the room’ is, of course, Brexit and the uncertainty over how regulations will lie once the process has been agreed and completed.
-This is heightened even further by the potential of a no-deal Brexit, which would not only directly affect UK firms looking to trade internationally (especially with the EU) but also with any international traders looking to trade with the UK.
+The other ‘elephant in the room’ is, of course, Brexit and the uncertainty over how regulations will lie once the process has been agreed upon and completed.
+This is heightened even further by the potential of a no-deal Brexit, which would not only directly affect UK firms looking to trade internationally (especially with the EU) but also any international traders looking to trade with the UK.